-Diversity continues to be a main priority for HR, with thousands of businesses actively taking measures to improve the diversity of their workforce.
+Diversity continues to be a main priority for HR, with thousands of businesses actively taking measures to develop and implement Equality, Diversity and Inclusion strategies.

 One of the many goals that HR departments are working towards is reducing gender bias in certain business areas.

 For example, female employees are poorly represented in the areas of engineering and IT (just 9% of the UK engineering workforce is female, according to WES) and male employees are outnumbered in professions such as nursing and primary teaching.